Mahmoud Jaber: Club career

+On 16 May 2023, he won his first senior title, as winning the Israeli Premier League championship.

+Jaber has played in the UEFA Champions League, scoring a goal after coming on at halftime to equalize against Sheriff Tiraspol in the 85th minute of Maccabi Haifa's 4-2 victory in the 2nd round.

 International career

 Jaber was first called up to the senior Israel national team ahead of the 2022–23 UEFA Nations League matches in June 2022.
 He debuted with Israel in a 2–2 UEFA Nations League home draw against Iceland on 2 June 2022.